Blog Post

 How do I test my website for visual quality?

-Open your staging build and Figma side by side.
+Open your staging build and the design file side by side.
 Compare layout, typography, colors, and states against the spec at each breakpoint.
 Use a design comparison tool or work through a visual QA checklist.

 What tools do I need for website QA testing?